Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

     * Example: Use `You can/should ...` instead of `Users can/should ...`
     * Example: Use `Your contribution is highly welcome` instead of `Contributions from user-side are highly welcome`
 * Be brief!
-Provide the main idea/commands first, special cases later.
+Provide the main idea/commands first, and special cases later.
 If it is not necessary to know how a special piece of software works, don't explain it.
 * Provide the often-used commands first.
 * Use active over passive voice
     * Write with confidence.
-This confidence should be reflected in the documentation, so that the readers trust and follow it.
+This confidence should be reflected in the documentation so that the readers trust and follow it.
     * Example: `We recommend something` instead of `Something is recommended.`
 * Capitalize headings, e.g. *Exclusive Reservation of Hardware*